clutterdesk/Nodel/README.md

 Nodel Objects are reference counted.
 A `nodel::Object` instance is a reference to its underying data.

-Nodel is header-only library with *no required dependencies*.
+Nodel is a header-only library with no required dependencies.
 This means that your program must instantiate certain macros and call the `configure` function of the subsystems it uses.
 See the "Quick Start" below for a complete example.

 If you link with cpptrace, Nodel exceptions will contain backtraces.

-Nodel provides its own *homegrown* JSON and CSV parsers, both of which are stream-based.
-These parsers are simple and eliminate external dependencies.
+Nodel provides its own homegrown JSON and CSV parsers, both of which are stream-based and reduce external dependencies.

 Nodel includes two example DataSource implementations - one for the filesystem, and one for RocksDB.
 The filesystem DataSource collection is extensible and a the RocksDB DataSource additionally provides integration with the filesystem DataSource.
-In this way, you can navigate through data stored in json files, csv files, text files, binary files, as well as RocksDB databases, from a single tree-like data-structure.
-You can create new directories, files, and databases using the semantics of semi-structured data.
+In this way, you can navigate through data stored in json files, csv files, text files, binary files, as well as RocksDB databases, with a unified data model.

-Nodel interns string keys in a thread-local std::unordered_map.
+Nodel interns string keys in a thread-local hash map.

 Nodel provides key and value iterators that transparently use DataSource-specific iterators.
 For example, if you are iterating the keys of an Object backed by a [RocksDB](https://rocksdb.org/) database, the iteration is actually performed by the native RocksDB Iterator.

-Nodel includes a Python 3.x C-API extension.
+Nodel includes a Python 3.x C-API extension, which supports URI binding to take advantage of whatever URI schemes have been registered in the Nodel build.

 "Nodel" is a portmanteau of "node" and "model", where "node" refers to a node in a tree.

-The tree is similar to other semi-structured data representations: TOML, JSON, XML-DOM, etc....
+## How to Build
+To-do

 ## Quick Start